Vitamin D Benefits, Types, Sources, Supplements & Dose

 - Red meat.

 - Dairy products such as cheese and egg yolks.

 - Soy milk.

 - Cod liver oil.

 Dietary supplements are another source.
-Beeline Healthcare offer a full range of vitamin D supplements for adults, babies, toddlers and teenagers.
+Beeline Healthcare offers a full range of vitamin D supplements for adults, babies, toddlers, and teenagers.
 This helps combat vitamin D deficiency.

-The Health Service Executive (HSE) recommend vitamin D supplements for all babies 0 to 12 months old.
-The Food Safety Authority of Ireland (FSAI) recommend during the extended Winter months from Halloween to St Patrick’s day, that all children aged 1 to 5 years old need to be given a low-dose (5 μg) vitamin D-only supplement.
+The Health Service Executive (HSE) recommends vitamin D supplements for all babies 0 to 12 months old.
+The Food Safety Authority of Ireland (FSAI) recommends during the extended Winter months from Halloween to St Patrick’s Day, that all children aged 1 to 5 years old need to be given a low-dose (5 μg) vitamin D-only supplement.
 This will help make up for the lack of skin synthesis of vitamin D from sunlight during this season.
-The NHS recommend a daily supplement for children aged 1 to 4 years old of 10 micrograms of vitamin D.
+The NHS recommends a daily supplement for children aged 1 to 4 years old of 10 micrograms of vitamin D.

 Vitamin D plays a key role in a healthy life fighting infection and disease, while reducing depression.
 It is vital for healthy and immune system, bones, teeth and muscles.